 In the U.S., our products and product candidates are regulated by the FDA as drugs or biologics under the Federal Food, Drug, and Cosmetic Act, or FDCA, and implementing regulations and, in the case of biologics, also under the Public Health Service Act.
 In Europe, our products and product candidates are regulated by the EMA and national medicines regulators under the rules governing medicinal products in the EU as well as national regulations in individual countries.
 OMIDRIA has received marketing approval from the FDA and from the applicable regulatory authorities in the EU.
-Our product candidates, nor OMS103, has received marketing approval from the FDA or the applicable regulatory authorities in the EU.
+Our product candidates are in various stages of testing and none of our product candidates, nor OMS103, has received marketing approval from the FDA or the applicable regulatory authorities in the EU.